Expertium/expertium.github.io/New_note_types.md

 As it says, don't delete it.
 I won't go into the details regarding this, but basically Match Pairs doesn't play audio automatically.
 It's not a bug, it's a feature.

 In all examples above, I used two pairs, but you can add more.
 However, stuffing too much information into a single card is a bad practice.
+I recommend having 2-3 pairs, *maaaaaaaaaaaybe* 4, but not more.

 Of course, how useful this note type is for you depends on how often you encounter what I call "negative interference", where card A makes it harder to remember card B, and card B makes it harder to remember card A. Personally, I've been able to replace dozens of unnecessary clozes with this note type, and I think it would be cool if this would become built-in in the future.